Accessibility

 THANK YOU TO OUR SPONSORS

-VOICE OF ALBERTANS WITH DISABILITIES (VAD) is fueled by sponsors and donors.
-It’s because of the amazing sponsors that support VAD and our efforts to continue to make a difference for Albertans with Disabilities is a reality.
-Contact us to get involved and please, support our sponsors, these business and organization are imperative to ensuring that VAD can continue to provide the resources and support that’s so desperately needed in Alberta.
+Voice of Albertans with Disabilities (VAD) is fueled by sponsors an donors.
+It’s because of the amazing sponsor that support VAD and our efforts to continue to make a difference for Albertans with Disabilities.
+These businesses and organizations are imperative to ensuring that VAD can continue to provide the resources and supports that are so desperately needed in Alberta.

 VIEW ALL